SoTrxII/Ruby/Readme.md

 services:
     ruby:
      # Be aware that you still need to be logged in to github package
-     # with your Docker account
+     # with your GitHub account
      image: docker.pkg.github.com/soulcramer/ruby/ruby:latest
      container_name: ruby
      restart: always